On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Examples

 \section{Examples}

-In this section, we present two examples of application of the previous results we obtained.
-We will focus on both a linear and a non-linear example.
-We improve on the results by Zhang et al. \cite{ZRP} by requiring weaker assumptions on both the moment of the innovations and the coefficients which appear in each example.
-More precisely, we obtain a functional CLT despite only requiring that the i.i.d. innovations belongs to the Orlicz space $L^2\log^{d-1}L$ instead of the Lebesgue space $L^q$ with $q> 2$ as is required by Zhang et al. \cite{ZRP}.
-Throughout this section, as before, we denote by $C>0$ a generic constant, which may be different from line to line.
-Recall that the function $\Phi_d : \mathbb{R}^+ \setminus \{0\} \to \mathbb{R}^+ \setminus \{0\}$ is bijective and defined by \eqref{def_Phi}. \begin{example} (Linear field) Let $(\xi_{\bm{n}})_{\bm{n}\in \Z^{d}}$ be a random field of independent, identically distributed random variables, which are centered and satisfy $\E\left[ |\xi_{\bm{0}}|^{2}\left(\log (1 + |\xi_{\bm{0}}|)\right)^{d-1}\right] <\infty$.
-For $\bm{k}\geq\bm{0}$ define
+In this section, we present various examples of applications of the different results we obtained.
+First, we will focus on linear processes as well as a particular case of nonlinearity known as the Volterra field.
+In doing so, we improve on the results by \cite{MR4166203} by requiring weaker assumptions on both the moment of the innovations and the coefficients which appear in each example.
+More precisely, we obtain a functional CLT despite only requiring that the i.i.d. innovations belong to the Orlicz space $L^2\log^{d-1}L$ instead of the Lebesgue space $L^q$ with $q> 2$ as is required by \cite{MR4166203}.
+Afterward, we shall discuss the case of Hölder continuous functions of linear fields.
+To the best of the authors' knowledge, it does not appear that quenched central limit theorems have been derived in this context.
+Finally, we study the case of weakly dependent processes in the sense of \cite{Wu2005} which play an important role in many physical models such as particle systems (see \citealp{MR2108619, MR1182416}).
+As far as we know, this class of random fields has been seldom, if ever, investigated for quenched central limit theorems.
+In that, our theorems provide some innovative convergence results for these processes. \\ Throughout this section, we will write $a \triangleleft b$ whenever $a \le Cb$ with $C > 0$ being a constant which can only depend on some fixed parameters.
+Recall that the function $\Phi_d : [0,\infty) \to [0,\infty)$ is bijective and defined by \eqref{def_Phi}.